nonplayer/hammercrawl/hc_core_player_2_creation.md

 #### Armour

-The primary purpose of armour is to allow its wearer to soak (and thus prevent) damage from incoming attacks.
-When the wearer is hit by an attack, they can choose to spend a **Soak** and absorb all of that attack's damage.
-If the attack scored a critical hit, then each multiple of damage scored requires a Soak to absorb.

-Lost Soak can be repaired either as a Camp action, or by spending coins in town.
-Repairing Light Armour costs 1 coin per lost Soak, while Heavy Armour costs 10 coins per Soak restored, and Plate Armour costs 100 coins per Soak restored.
-Yes, this does mean that certain suits are more expensive to repair than to buy anew.
+The primary purpose of armour is to increase the Defense score of its wearer.
 Armour comes in three basic types: Light, Heavy, and Plate.
-Light armour has low Soak and is generally accessible to all character classes.
+Light armour has low Defense and is generally accessible to all character classes.
 Heavy and Plate armour are more restricted by classes.
-They have much higher Soak, but are also cumbersome and a bit unwieldy.
+They have much higher Defense, but are also cumbersome and a bit unwieldy.
 Heavy and Plate Armours apply Banes to their wearer's Area saves, as well as any other Dex-based skills or actions that the 'Smith deems affected.

 **Armour Table**